 Design user interfaces that allow the user to easily cancel transactions that are taking too long to complete.
 If your app performs downloads of potentially large files, you should also provide a way to pause those downloads and resume them later.

 Handle failures gracefully.
 A connection might fail for any number of reasons—the network might be unavailable, a hostname might not resolve successfully, and so on.
 When failures occur, your program should continue to function to the maximum degree possible in an offline state.

 To add further complexity, sometimes a user may have access to resources only while on certain networks.
 For example, AirPlay can connect to an Apple TV only while on the same network.
 Corporate network resources can be accessed only while at work or over a virtual private network (VPN).
 Visual Voicemail may be accessible only over the cellular carrier’s network (depending on the carrier).
 And so on.

 In particular, you should avoid interfaces that require the user to babysit your program when the network is malfunctioning.
 Don’t display modal dialogs to tell the user that the network is down.
 Do retry automatically when the network is working again.
 Don’t alert the user to connection failures that the user did not initiate.

 Degrade gracefully when network performance is slow.
-Because the bandwidth between your device and your ISP is limited, you can reach other devices on your home network much more quickly than servers on the other side of the world.
-This difference becomes even greater when someone else on your local network starts using that limited bandwidth for other purposes.
+Because the bandwidth between the user's device and his or her ISP is limited, your app can reach other devices on the user’s home network much more quickly than servers on the other side of the world.
+This difference becomes even greater when someone else on the local network starts using that limited bandwidth for other purposes.